 45. Go see your favorite artists play a show.

-Again with treating yourself – treat yourself to a show!
+Again with treating yourself—treat yourself to a show!
 Go see someone play that you absolutely adore.
 You don’t have to even write the same kind of music as them.
-Just go see your favorite band and let loose.
+Just go see a band you love and let loose.
 It will remind you why you love making music!

 46. Get outside and be active!

 We already know that nature can do wonders for creativity.
 And we also know that exercising creates happy little neurotransmitters in our brains.
 And science proves that combining nature AND activity is basically a super-activity for creativity boosting.
 Make a habit of getting outside and do some burpees in the sunshine. ☀️

 Girl, I know you’re constantly running from commitment to commitment, and the thing that usually suffers the most is your sleep.
 Or maybe you’re wracked with anxiety these days and sleep is hard to come by.
 Learn some basic rituals for good sleep habits and take care of yourself.
 Sleep helps you stay happy, healthy, and enjoying life.

 There’s nothing like a friend who’s also a songwriter who 100% totally and completely gets it.
 Go find her.
 Make friends with her.
 Trust me, your life will be so much better knowing someone like her who is creative in all the same ways you are.
 There’s nothing like a creative friend to talk to and get you through the ups and downs of a life making art.
 Looking for friends like that?
 You can start to find them in places like Song Club, the 5 in 5 Song Challenge Group, Music Biz Besties, or the Women Crush Music Collective.